11 Stress Symptoms to Know About, According to Mental Health Experts

 If you're having trouble finishing up a task that wouldn't usually take too much brain power, you might want to ask yourself if anything's bothering you.
 Dr. Ackrill says that among the common complaints she hears from stressed patients is something along the lines of: "I'm just so much more distractible."
 If you can't seem to get your focus under control, consider taking a look at how you're managing your stress.

 While stress can have an immense impact on your health, the good news is that there are numerous ways to manage it.
 This can include meditation, talk therapy, or simple lifestyle changes (like eating nutritious foods, getting enough movement, and going to bed on time every night).
 Dr. Ackrill recommends looking through tips at stress.org to find helpful resources if you're having a hard time managing your stress.
+There are also numerous online therapy options that can help reduce stress in the comfort of your own home.

 To get our top stories delivered to your inbox, sign up for the Healthy Living newsletter